A nonparametric approach to practical identifiability of nonlinear mixed effects models: Methods

 As mentioned above, the Friberg model is structurally unidentifiable at the individual level.
 We wish to test whether simultaneously fitting multiple individuals receiving the same treatment will allow for accurate estimation of the population parameter distributions, even if the underlying individual model is unidentifiable.
-We therefore consider the idealized situation, where the model is perfectly specified to the experimental data.
+In what follows, we consider the idealized situation, where the neutrophil measurements are noise-free.
+This implies that the model is perfectly specified to the experimental data.
+We can therefore study the identifiability of the model parameters without considering any model misspecification or measurement error \citep{Browning2024}.